AzlanEh/EducationPlus/.ruler/bts.md

 ## API Structure

 - oRPC endpoints are in `apps/server/src/api/`
-- Client-side API utils are in `apps/web/src/utils/api.ts`
+- Client-side(Web) API utils are in `apps/web/src/utils/api.ts`
+- Client-side(Native) API utils are in `apps/native/utils/api.ts`

 ## Authentication

 Authentication is enabled in this project:
 - Server auth logic is in `apps/server/src/lib/auth.ts`
 - Web app auth client is in `apps/web/src/lib/auth-client.ts`
+- Native app auth client is in `apps/native/lib/auth-client.ts`

 ## Adding More Features